The Ionian mode belongs to the I chord!

 Study the shape carefully, can you see all other modes in this as well?
 Take the advanced course and you will soon!

 This exercise will teach you how to connect the Ionian shapes in the key of A.

-If you get stuck on a particular shape, go back and practice it as an isolated shape by taking it around the cycle of 4th.
+If you get stuck on a particular shape, go back and practise it as an isolated shape by taking it around the cycle of 4th.

 - Rhythm, it doesn’t have to be triplets as in video

-- Use the same rhythms as the Chromatic Exercises right now for example
+- Use the same rhythms as the chromatic exercises you practise right now for example

 This final Ionian exercise reads: